repology/repology-rules/README.md

 - `rolling` - package is fetched from always latest snapshot or VCS master/trunk.
-Its version has no meaning (like Gentoo's `9999`), it may contain repository specific formay of commit hash, revision or date.
+Its version has no meaning (like Gentoo's `9999`), it may contain repository specific format of commit hash, revision or date.
 - `noscheme` - there's no official versioning scheme.
 Repositories may use random versions or dates, there's no point comparing them.